terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### vrp_maximum_route_time

-Maximum route time is a constraints that enforces how long a vehicle can be on its assigned route.
+Maximum route time is a constraint that enforces how long a vehicle can be on its assigned route.
 If a vehicle spends too long a time on its route, the solution that it's a part of becomes invalid.
 Setting this parameter to None sets maximum route time to infinity, effectively removing maximum route time constraint.

+This parameter effectively creates hard time windows for depot nodes: if they are broken, the individual in question becomes invalid.
+This can hinder the application's ability to find a solution that respects these time windows.
+A way to combat this is to replace them with soft time windows, aimed at depot nodes, and then give depots extremely high penalty coefficients to simulate hard time windows.

 #### vrp_maximum_route_distance